ZicongJiang/mine-web/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "I got an offer from Kyushu University"
+  title = "News"
-  #content = "I am center aligned :smile:"
-  align = "center"  # Choose `center`, `left`, or `right`.
+  content = "I have my own website :smile:" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   overlay_color = ""  # An HTML color value.
-  overlay_img = "kyushu.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "star.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).